Joanne (album): Tour

 Shortly before the release of the album, Gaga announced her Dive Bar Tour, sponsored by Bud Light.
 The 3-date long concert series saw her visit dive bars in the United States on October 5, 20 and 27, 2016.
 Her performances were live streamed on Bud Light's Facebook page.
-As Gaga had her first live performances in dive bars she felt she had the opportunity to return to her roots with these concerts, and she also aimed to make a closer connection with her audience after her stadium and arena shows.
+Gaga described the dive bar sets as an opportunity to return to her roots, and said that she aimed to make a closer connection with her audience after her stadium and arena shows.
 She added the venues would accentuate the "raw Americana vibe" of the album.

 On February 5, 2017, Gaga announced she would embark on the Joanne World Tour to support the album.
 It began on August 1, 2017, and ended on February 1, 2018.
 Gaga postponed the European leg of the tour due to severe pain caused by fibromyalgia and was forced to cancel the last 10 shows.
-The concert was deemed "more minimalist" compared to the singer's previous tours, but received praise for its visuals, Gaga's singing abilities and her connection with the audience.
+The tour's concerts were deemed "more minimalist" compared to previous tours, but received praise for its visuals, Gaga's singing abilities and her connection with the audience.
 The tour ultimately grossed $95 million from sales of 842,000 tickets.